PrincetonUniversity/xicsrt/doc_source/pages/development.rst

      reflection, Bragg check, etc).
 Of course the ray intersection needs to be calculated before the aperture check.
   4. Aperture needs to be compatible with mesh optics.
-Make sure to check how the aperture fits in with the code in :any:`XicsrtOpticMesh`.
+Make sure to check how the aperture fits in with the code in `XicsrtOpticMesh`.
   5. Implement a way to deal with the pixel grid size used for image output.
 Currently this is based on a rectangular aperture.
   6. Consider the possibility that some future optics types may need both an